Naphtaline/lagrangian-point/readme.md

 ## TODO

 - Collision
-- One direction gravity
+- One-direction gravity
-- Make it easier to build it on other platforms
+- ~~Make it easier to build it on other platforms~~

 ## Thanks
-- [Gwen Petiteau](https://www.linkedin.com/in/gwen-petiteau-a418b7a0) : All the beautiful resources for the demo
+- [Gwen Petiteau](https://www.linkedin.com/in/gwen-petiteau-a418b7a0) : All the graphics resources for the demo